aaroncouts/gametimewatch/README.md

 Update 2025-03-30:

 I got the TTGO T-Display and it's almost perfect.
 It would be perfect had I not just seen the difference betweeen the T-Display and the newer T-Display S3 with a bigger screen.
 We'll see whether I can resist the temptation to upgrade.
 Also I figured out how to use the C preprocessor to detect the type of board the code is being loaded onto.
 Will be easier to support multiple boards.

+### Version 1.1

+V1.1 is still just the Firing Squad game.

+It's a lot better than v1.0:
+- Gameplay is much closer to the original with varying "walls" and "chains" of bullets.
+- I added a "select" button and a "fire" button.
+No actual functionality yet but should be coming soon.
+The buttons do work.
+- I added some screen art, drawn by my kid.
+- Added basic "high score" functionality.
+Currently it gets overwritten when the device restarts but there's an easy way to make it persistent.
+- I did a lot of refactoring of the code.
+Still awful but should be a lot easier to work with.